 Each patient’s time at Covington Behavioral Health will be a unique experience based upon his or her specific strengths and needs.
 Depending upon those unique factors, a patient’s treatment at our center may include the following elements:

 Medication management: Some individuals with BPD may benefit from having certain prescription medications incorporated into their treatment plans.
 Covington patients who meet this description will have the opportunity to meet with our center’s psychiatrist and nursing staff on a regular basis to receive medication management services.

-Individual therapy: Patients have the opportunity to meet with a member of our social service staff (LCSW, LMSW, LPC, or PLPC) or nursing staff (RN or LPN) for an individual therapy session every day during their time in treatment for BPD.
+Individual therapy: Patients in the inpatient program may meet with a member of our social service staff (LCSW, LMSW, LPC, or PLPC) or nursing staff (RN or LPN) for individual therapy as needed.
 Additional individual therapy sessions may be scheduled based upon patient need.
 Individual therapy allows patients to address issues that they may be hesitant to bring up during group sessions, provides them with one-on-one feedback and guidance from experienced professionals, and helps them to develop effective skills for managing the symptoms of BPD.

 - Activity groups

 Group therapy sessions at our center, which are typically offered at least five times during each treatment day, are led by nurses, activity therapists, mental health technicians, and members of our social services staff.